inanevin/UE-Event-Manager/README.md

 ## Dynamic Events

 For the events that you'd like to listen to in Blueprints, you need to mark them as dynamic by checking "Is Dynamic?" property in the Event Table.
-If you also would like to listen to the events market with dynamic in C++, you need to make slight modifications:
+If you also would like to listen to the events marked with dynamic in C++, you need to make slight modifications:

 ```cpp